Pain Scale of Fine Line Tattoos: What to Expect

 Your skin.
 Your story.
 Our art.

-One of the most common questions we hear at Dainty Garden Ink is:
+One of the most common questions we hear at Dainty Garden Ink is: “Does it hurt?”

+The short answer: yes—tattoos involve needles, so there’s going to be some discomfort.
 But the good news?
 Fine line tattoos are generally much gentler than other tattoo styles.

 That said, where you get tattooed makes a big difference.
 In this guide, we’ll break down the pain levels by body part, explain why some spots hurt more than others, and help you prepare with confidence.

-💡 Why Fine Line Tattoos Hurt Less (Usually)
+Why Fine Line Tattoos Hurt Less

 • Less trauma to the skin

-• No heavy shading or color packing
+• No heavy shading or colour packing

 • Faster healing and shorter sessions

-📍 Pain Scale by Body Area
+Pain Scale by Body Area

-Here’s a general pain scale from 1 (mild) to 5 (intense) based on where you get your fine line tattoo:
+Here’s a general pain scale from 1 (mild) to 5 (intense) based on where you get your fine line tattoo.

 1 – Low Pain (Gentle and very tolerable)